jonshiach/graphics-notes/_sources/_pages/10_Quaternions.md

 ### Rotation using complex numbers

 A very useful property of complex numbers, and the reason why we are interested in them, is that multiplying a number by $i$ rotates the number by $90^\circ$ in the complex plane.
-For example consider the complex number $2 + i$, multiplying repeatedly by $i$ gives
+For example consider the complex number $2 + i$, multiplying repeatedly by $i$

 $$ \begin{align*}
     (2 + i)i &= 2i + i^2 = -1 + 2i, \\